h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_grid.rst

         By default, ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
 If the label column is a string column, a classification model will be trained.
         If the label column is a numeric column, a regression model will be trained.
-If you want to be more explicit about the problem in your code, you can use ``ai.h2o.sparkling.ml.algos.classification.H2ODRFClassifier`` or ``ai.h2o.sparkling.ml.algos.regression.H2ODRFRegressor`` instead.
+If you don't want be worried about column data types, you can explicitly identify the problem by using ``ai.h2o.sparkling.ml.algos.classification.H2ODRFClassifier`` or ``ai.h2o.sparkling.ml.algos.regression.H2ODRFRegressor`` instead.